Aspose/releases.aspose.com/content/en/3d/python-net/new-releases/aspose.3d-for-python-via-.net-24.4.0-windows-x32.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.3D for Python via .NET 24.4.0 Windows x32.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+The latest release of Aspose.3D for Python via .NET brings an exciting new feature and other enhancements for Python developers working on Windows 32-bit systems.

+### Introducing Support for Blender File Import

+We are glad to announce that you can import Blender 3D files with Aspose.3D for Python via .NET 24.4.0.
+It enables the seamless import of 3D models created with the popular Blender software and takes your 3D file-processing apps to the next level.

+### Improved DXF to GLTF Conversion

+You can now experience enhanced DXF file handling during conversion to GLTF format on Windows x32 machines.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.3D for Python via .NET 24.4.0 Release Notes](https://releases.aspose.com/3d/python-net/release-notes/2024/aspose-3d-for-python-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}